NICHTJ3/express-auth-base/README.md

 Authentication is made up of two parts
   - X-CSRF-Token header set to the csrfToken returned in the request to login or signup
-  - And the cookies set when you login or signup
+  - And the cookies set when you login

 ## Other things to note
 - All tokens issued to a specific user can be invalidated by incrementing the